How to make a difference in employee engagement.

 If you haven’t realized it yet, these are big, can’t-change-it-overnight carrots; but a couple of guiding principles will help your engagement elevate slowly but surely.

 - Have a healthy feedback loop.
-Start by measuring engagement using a simple survey tool like TINYpulse.
+Start by measuring employee engagement using a simple survey tool like TINYpulse.
 Analyze the data, make tweaks and measure again.

 - Stay engaged.
 Meet with your employees in formal and informal settings to check in on their personal and professional well-being.